yasiryessir/flutter-second-app/README.md

-# flutter-second-app
+# second_app

-My basic app for learning flutter.
+My second flutter app on learning flutter language with projects.
+I may have made some mistakes, ignore them :)